 Possibly, but usually only within your chosen region.
 We're a fast-growing business so it's important to have a flexible, understanding approach.

 We recruit approximately 100 Area Managers every year, across the UK and Ireland.
 But this could change as our business continues to expand.

-The assessment centre and Director interviews will be held in the Regional Distribution Centre that's closest to where you applied, If your application is successful we'll let you know all the details nearer to the time.
+The group assessments will be held in the Mitchelstown Regional Distribution Centre.
+Director Interviews will be held in your chosen region.
+If your application is successful, we will let you know the details nearer to the time.

 You'll need to provide the very best support to your Store team.
 So that can involve working weekends and bank holidays; we do ask for you to be flexible and we'll accommodate your needs in return.

 A full driving licence by the time you commence employment and eligibility to work in Ireland.